Joeychez23/text-editor/README.md

 ## Description

+A text editor that is compiled using webpack to use localstorage, built in browser storage to store date.
+While also using caches to store

 ## Installation

 ## Usage

-1. run "npm start" in terminal to begin
+1. clone repo --> run npm i
+2. run npm start

 ## Output

-Link: <a href="https://tech-blog-sql.herokuapp.com" target="_blank">https://tech-blog-sql.herokuapp.com/</a>
+Link: <a href="https://jate-test.herokuapp.com/" target="_blank">https://jate-test.herokuapp.com/</a>

 ## Contributors